algolia/wordpress-search/README.md

 # Wordpress Plugins Search

-This is the repository of the [wordpress.algolia.com](https://wordpress.algolia.com/) website.
-It's a simple [Angular.js](https://angularjs.org/) app using the [AlgoliaSearch API client](http://github.com/algolia/algoliasearch-client-js) to power the search.
+This is the repository backing the [wordpress.algolia.com](https://wordpress.algolia.com/) website.
+It's an [Angular.js](https://angularjs.org/) app using the [AlgoliaSearch API client](http://github.com/algolia/algoliasearch-client-js) to power the search feature.

+The search results are refreshed as you type, querying the Algolia API at each keystroke.

 ## Indexing

-The records are crawled with a simple [Ruby+Shell script](https://github.com/algolia/wordpress-search/blob/master/import/run) and are formatted as follow:
+The Wordpress Plugins are crawled with a simple [Ruby+Shell script](https://github.com/algolia/wordpress-search/blob/master/import/run) and are formatted as follow in Algolia:

 ```js
 {